 In upholding the ruling, Supreme Court judge Lady Hale said the Court of Appeal had "reached the right result but for the wrong reasons".

 She said: "The trial judge applied the right principles and reached the conclusion which he was entitled to reach on the evidence before him.

 "But by the time the case had reached the Court of Appeal, there had been a dramatic deterioration in Mr James' condition such that the Court of Appeal was entitled to grant the declaration that it did.

 "Technically therefore, the appeal is dismissed.
 But the family have won the argument of principle."

 The Supreme Court also emphasised the need to take into account not just the medical factors in the case, but "the patient's welfare in the widest sense", with great weight to be given to the patient's family life.

-Speaking outside court, Mr James' daughter Julia said: "The Supreme Court said the Court of Appeal got the law wrong when it came to considering treatments for critically ill people."'Value of human life'
+Speaking outside court, Mr James' daughter Julia said: "The Supreme Court said the Court of Appeal got the law wrong when it came to considering treatments for critically ill people."

 She added: "We just hope this will help other families and patients going through similar situations.

 "The Supreme Court has stressed the real value of human life and that's all we wanted."